 Originally the term overlanding came from Australia in reference to the ranchers who were driving their cattle across the outback.
 Nowadays, you think overlanding and a 4×4 or Unimog springs to mind.
 The pioneers leading the way for group based overlanding were Encounter Overland who ran their first trips in the 60’s.
 These tours were originally from London to India across the Silk Road and then they ventured into Africa and South America.
 These are still typical routes that operate today.
 You can read more about Encounter’s history here including some epic movies from back in the day!

-When you are overlanding the idea is to be self sufficient so you carry everything you need with you.
+When we are overlanding the idea is to be self sufficient so we carry everything we need with us.
 The trucks I drive have tents, a 300 litre drinking water tank, cookers and kitchen equipments so in theory we could drive anywhere and make camp.
 We call these bush camps.
 In reality these days it’s increasingly difficult to find unpopulated areas to camp so now we often stay in hotels, hostels, homestays and yurts.
-A big emphasis on group overlanding trips is operate as a big team so everyone pitches in to help shop for food, cook and keep the truck clean and tidy.
+A big emphasis on group overlanding trips is to operate as a big team, so everyone pitches in to help shop for food, cook and keep the truck clean and tidy.
 Lovely.

 If you’re thinking of taking an overland trip there are some essentials you’ll want to take (and a few luxury items too).
 A few essentials I would suggest are:

-- Baby wipes – for when you’re camping in the wild and don’t have access to a shower for a few days.
-Try and get the biodegradable ones 😉
+- Earth friendly wet wipes – for when you’re camping in the wild and don’t have access to a shower for a few days.

 - Ear plugs – to drown out snorers and noisy roommates!

 - A camera – you’ll want to capture your trip of a lifetime (and somewhere to back up your photos such as cloud storage)